aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 If the position provided is positive, it MUST be the zero-based index from the start of the list.

-If the position provided is negative, it's absolute value MUST be the one-based index from the start of the list, i.e. -1 refers to the last item in the list.
+If the position provided is negative, it's absolute value MUST be the one-based index from the end of the list, that is, -1 refers to the last item in the list.

 Positions are always clamped to the bounds of the list.
 That is `-999999999` refers to the first item in the list, and `999999999` refers to the position just after the last item in the list.